cafloyd/early-career/docs/community/other-places.md

 # Places to Look

-I don't have experience with most of these communities/resources, but hopefully this will give you somewhere to start in looking for some community.
-In general, I've found that local communities or ones that share specific values or interests with you are the most useful.
+I don't have experience with a lot of these communities/resources, but hopefully this will give you some ideas of where to look for community.
+In general, I've found that local communities or ones that share specific values or interests with you are the most useful, as opposed to massive generalized communities.

+## General Resources

 - [Meetup](https://www.meetup.com/home/) - great for finding local events!
 - [Women Who Code](https://www.womenwhocode.com/networks) - I've had great experience with my local WWC chapter!